qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

    If you want to view a single band (for example Red) of a multiband image, you might think you would set the Green and Blue bands to "Not Set".
 But this is not the correct way.
-To display the Red band, set the image type to grayscale, then select Red as the band to use for Gray.
+To display the Red band, set the image type to 'Singleband gray', then select Red as the band to use for Gray.

 **Paletted**

+This is the standard renderer for singleband files that already include a color table, where each pixel value is assigned to a certain color.
+In that case, the palette is rendered automatically.
+If you want to change colors assigned to certain values, just double-click on the color and the :guilabel:`Select color` dialog appears.

 .. _figure_raster_3: